grabcocque/lsmer/src/sstable/README.md

 ## Overview

-SSTables are immutable, sorted key-value stores that provide efficient disk-based storage and retrieval.
-They are created from memtable flushes and are the foundation of the LSM tree's disk layer.
+SSTables provide efficient, immutable disk storage for sorted key-value pairs.
+They are created when memtables are flushed to disk and form the persistent storage layer of the LSM tree.

 ## Features